NBISweden/workshop-reproducible-research/docs/repres_project.md

         main(args)
     ```

-??? note Click to show a script for plotting the student experience
+??? note "Click to show a script for plotting the student experience"
     ```python
     #!/usr/bin/env python